bimodata/bimo/public/core/utils/convert-time/README.md

 Some time formats, like the Hastus extended hours format, solve this by allowing the use of more than 24 hours in a day.
 The 00h05 would then be noted as 24:05.

-Therefore, when converting a single time from a given format to the Hastus extended hours format (or any other format that accounts for day differences), the client that calls `convertTime` might want to adjust the duration.
+Therefore, when converting a single time from a given format to the Hastus extended hours format (or any other format that accounts for day differences), the client who calls `convertTime` might want to adjust the duration.

 `convertTime` provides two mechanisms for that.
 They can be used individually, or combined.